jekyll/jekyll/docs/_docs/index.md

   - /docs/extras/
 ---
 Jekyll is an extendable static site generator.
-You give it text written in your favorite markup language and it uses layout templates to create a static website.
+You give it text written in your favorite markup language and it uses layouts to create a static website.
 You can tweak how you want the site URLs to look like, what data gets displayed on the site, and more.